Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 There was a round of applause, some of it from certain quarters more raucous and accompanied by some wolf-whistling.
 Duffy gestured in Julian’s direction, and Julian stood to take a mildly embarrassed bow.

 Duffy gave him a warm smile, then revealed that he did in fact have a lot more speech prepared.
 “None here, I think, need an introduction to the man in the photos.
 We are lucky enough to have with us tonight an explorer, a noted and diligent field researcher, a special envoy to the Ten’Gewek, a survival expert with a peerless physique...all in all, a profoundly gifted and hard-working man.
 He has since undertaken a number of modeling opportunities for various causes, but tonight we take a deeper look at the photoshoot that started it all.
-Tonight, gentlebeings, Mister Julian Etsicitty is on-hand---looking good, Captain!---to answer all your questions, and if you are *very* nice, perhaps sign a print or two for you as well…”
+Tonight, gentlebeings, Mister Julian Etsicitty is on-hand - looking good, Captain! - to answer all your questions, and if you are *very* nice, perhaps sign a print or two for you as well…”

 He turned a page, and nodded.
 “Credit must be given both to him and his photographer, Miss Ava Ríos.
 Unlike the original ‘Laid Bare’ presentation, some of these are...much more personal.
 You will see full demonstrations of his truly *awesome* strength and athleticism, along with new comparison photos taken only two days ago.
 Just what he and his elite fellow travelers can do is...difficult to believe, and they are understandably reluctant to flaunt it publicly.
 You will also see giddiness and playfulness.
 You will see sorrow, and you will see simmering rage.
 And yes, there is definitely an erotic and primal edge to many of these as well.
 Nonetheless, this is human art in high form, and I suspect *this* crowd will have the means to show proper respect.
 I’d like to open the bidding at sixty thousand pounds—”